We may earn commission from affiliate links →

 Akdamar Island isn’t a spot that many tourists reach, as it is located in the far east of Turkey.
 However, if you have time to explore, you should check it out.
-Lake Van is huge, literally larger than you can comprehend, and many small islands are within it.
-Akdamar Island is one of those many islands, and its most famous resident is the Church of the Holy Cross.
+Lake Van is huge, larger than you can comprehend, and many small islands are within it.
+Akdamar Island is one of those many islands, and its most famous residence is the Church of the Holy Cross.

-With beautiful snow-topped mountains in the distance, the island was formerly home to a huge religious settlement dating back to the 10th century.
+With beautiful snow-topped mountains in the distance, the island was formerly home to a substantial religious settlement dating back to the 10th century.
 At this time, King Gagik Artzruni of Armenia ordered the settlement to be built, and the churches still sit on the island.